yunielrc/ydf/README.md

 Edit the config file:

-- If your OS is manjaro set the variable `YDF_PACKAGE_SERVICE_DEFAULT_OS` to manjaro.
-If you have any other distro OS don't set this variable.
+- If your distro is manjaro set the variable `YDF_PACKAGE_SERVICE_DEFAULT_OS` to manjaro.
+If you have any other distro don't set this variable.

 ```sh
 vim ~/.ydf.env